Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 Key Takeaway for Leaders: Guide your teams through each developmental stage and recognize that conflict during the Storming stage is natural.
 Support your team by providing clear direction during conflict and by reinforcing positive collaboration during the Norming and Performing stages.

-14. Deindividuation (1952)
+14. Deindividualisation (1952)

 Study: Leon Festinger and his colleagues introduced the concept of deindividuation in 1952 to explain how individuals in large groups may lose their sense of self-awareness and responsibility, leading them to act in ways they wouldn’t typically consider.
-This phenomenon is often linked to mob behavior, where the anonymity of a crowd can lead to impulsive or unethical actions.
+This phenomenon is often linked to mob behaviour, where the anonymity of a crowd can lead to impulsive or unethical actions.

-Method: Festinger’s studies involved participants in various group sizes and anonymity levels, examining their behaviors in tasks requiring judgment and ethical decision-making.
+Method: Festinger’s studies involved participants in various group sizes and anonymity levels, examining their behaviours in tasks requiring judgment and ethical decision-making.
 He found that as group size increased or anonymity was provided, individuals were more likely to engage in behaviours they would usually avoid, such as lying or aggression.

-Key Takeaway for Leaders: To counteract deindividuation, ensure that individuals in large teams or virtual settings maintain personal responsibility for their actions.
+Key Takeaway for Leaders: To counteract deindividualisation, ensure that individuals in large teams or virtual settings maintain personal responsibility for their actions.
 Assign clear, individual tasks and hold regular check-ins to keep team members accountable.

 15. Groupthink (1982)